 How do I delete cookies?

-If you wish to restrict or block the cookies which are set by the Museum of the Home website, or indeed any other website, you can do this by visiting www.aboutcookies.org which contains comprehensive information on how to do this on a wide variety of browsers.
+If you wish to restrict or decline the cookies which are set by the Museum of the Home website, you can do this from any of our web pages by clicking cookie settings in the bottom right.
+Or you can visit www.aboutcookies.org which contains comprehensive information on how to do this on a wide variety of browsers.
 You will also find details on how to delete cookies from your computer, as well as more general information about cookies.

 The information below shows cookies that are set by this website.
 If you have any queries about these cookies, please contact us at firstname.lastname@example.org